jhui/jhui.github.io/_posts/2017-03-16-CNN-Convolutional-neural-network.markdown

 <img src="/assets/cnn/conv_layer.png" style="border:none;width:70%">
 </div>

-When we process the image, we apply filters which each geneate an output that we call **feature map**.
+When we process the image, we apply filters which each generates an output that we call **feature map**.
 If k features map are created, we have feature maps with depth k.

 <div class="imgcap">
 <img src="/assets/cnn/filter_m.png" style="border:none;width:70%">